dropecosta/github-finder/README.md

 ### `npm run dev`

-To setup the environments variables, add an ".env" file in the root of the application with the following content:
+I added the environment variables (.env) at the root of the project to facilitate the execution, if you want, you can change the values for your own access.
+To configure environment variables, add an ".env" file at the root of the application with the following content:

 ```
 DATABASE_URL="mongodb+srv://dropecosta:bbyiIeoRn9GW68H9@cluster0.r2tj8yj.mongodb.net/test"